 With less than 2,000 wild elephants believed to be left roaming in Thailand, this Asian country is the most popular location for elephant conservation volunteering abroad.
 Wild elephants are not the only ones in trouble in paradise, however.
 Countless elephants that were previously domesticated to work in the now-banned logging industry have either been abandoned to roam the streets dangerously or used inhumanely as tourist attractions.
 Elephant sanctuaries in Thailand work to rescue and ensure the proper care of these gentle giants, so a large part of a volunteer’s workload will consist of washing, feeding, walking, and cleaning up after them.

 The African elephant is part of the wildlife group known as “The Big Five” in Africa.
 South Africa is especially common for volunteering abroad with elephants in Africa, and many programs place volunteers on big game reserves that allow interaction with the remaining Big Five: lions, leopards, rhinos, and buffalo.
 Research, including data collection and behavior monitoring, is an especially important task for those who volunteer with elephants in South Africa.
-It is worth noting that volunteers should be extremely wary of any organization that allows riding the elephants, as this popular tourist activity is actually detrimental to the elephant’s spines.

 3. Dog Rescue

 Feral and stray dog populations continue to be an issue in many areas of the world, so volunteers with varying degrees of experience can find numerous opportunities to help man’s best friend abroad.
 Additionally, street dogs pose a health threat to humans by carrying and transmitting diseases and often do not receive the proper care and treatment they need, so this specific population of dogs is a common focus of dog rescue projects abroad.

 Volunteer with dogs in these great places: